EnigmaCurry/dry_agent/README.md

 make get-url
 ```

-If the user account you're running as has a web browser, you can also
+(If you have access to a web browser running in the same user account
-use `make open` to directly open the app.
+as `dry_agent`, you may also run `make open` to directly open the
+app.)

 ### Authorize SSH service